 You are doing better than you realize when you are willing to put yourself out there and meet new people.

-Social anxiety is scary and having this mental struggle is difficult, but each time you try is a win.
+Social anxiety is scary and having this mental struggle is difficult, but each time you try to get outside your comfort zone and be with other people is a huge win.

-You would meet new people, learn about different types of Pilates and other forms of exercise, and get yourself out of your comfort zone a little more.
+You could learn about different types of Pilates and other forms of exercise, get yourself out of your comfort zone a little more, and start living the social life that you’ve been dreaming of.

 5. You Don’t Have To Have This Kind Of A Social Life